 Dorian returned to Asbury Park in 1960.
 He was a music teacher, band director, and Supervisor of the Fine Arts department in Asbury Park High School for a total of 23 years.
 He studied instrument repair in Newark, NJ and worked for Scott’s Music in Asbury Park in 1961.
 He continues to run his own instrument repair business which he has had for the past 50 years.

-In 1962 Dorian married his wife Yvonne, (Hampton) Parreott, a nurse by profession.
+In 1962 Dorian married his wife Yvonne Parreott, a nurse by profession.
 They had two children: Dorian II and Michele.

 With many of the music venues being lost after the riots, the music returned to where it began and still resides today; in the church.
-Every fifth Sunday, St. Augustine’s Episcopal Church on Prospect Avenue hosts a Jazz concert from 3 pm – 5 pm in the afternoon.
+Every fifth Sunday, St. Augustine’s Episcopal Church on Prospect Avenue hosts a Jazz concert beginning at 4 PM in the afternoon.

 There are so many wonderful stories about the west side of Asbury Park, I could write about them for a long time.
 It was a thriving and tight-knit community that worked hard and played their instruments even harder; they were the people who kept Asbury Park alive.
 It was a culture of class, dignity, pride, and soul; in their music and in their hearts.
 The work of the Asbury Park African American Music Project is to document the oral histories of these musicians and more before they are lost to history.